Nationals vs. Dodgers Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 51 hits with 15 doubles, two triples, six home runs, 15 walks and 22 RBI.
+- Jeimer Candelario has 15 doubles, two triples, six home runs, 15 walks and 22 RBI (52 total hits).

-- Candelario heads into this game looking to extend his three-game hit streak.
-In his last five games he is hitting .200 with two doubles, a triple, three walks and three RBI.
+- Candelario brings a four-game streak with at least one hit into this one.
+During his last five outings he is hitting .238 with two doubles, a triple, two walks and three RBI.

 Candelario Recent Games